papiodesu/leptos_book/src/view/06_control_flow.md

         <hr/>

         <h2><code>"Option<T>"</code></h2>
-        // For any 「T」 that implements 「IntoView」,
+        // For any "T」 that implements 「IntoView",
-        // so does 「Option<T>」
+        // so does "Option<T>"

         <p>{odd_text}</p>
-        // This means you can use 「Option」 methods on it
+        // This means you can use "Option" methods on it
         <p>{move || odd_text().map(|text| text.len())}</p>

         <h2>"Conditional Logic"</h2>